microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-action-provider-breakdown.md

 ### Actions and Action Groups

 Each provider contains a set of ActionGroups, which themselves contain Actions.
 These Actions are what appear as property editors in the tab content.
-If you need to refer to an Action or ActionGroup programmatically, you can assign them [Action Tokens](./xaml-designer-suggested-actions-extensibility-tokens.md).
+Groups are separated by a horizontal line in the tab content.
+If you need to refer to an Action or ActionGroup programmatically, you can assign it an [Action Token](./xaml-designer-suggested-actions-extensibility-tokens.md).

 For a list of available pre-made actions, see [Features](./xaml-designer-suggested-actions-extensibility-features.md).
 To learn about creating custom actions, see [Customization](./xaml-designer-suggested-actions-extensibility-customization.md).